rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Contrast this with modern millennialist views which do not reference the *messianic age* at all, because they need a separate name to refer to our current age (which is messianic through the church).
 In practice they'll refer to our current age as the *"church age"*, which is separate from the future *millennium* -- effectively inventing a new age to match their eisegesis.

-The earliest form of this modern millennialism points back to the utopian views of [the Joachimites](https://en.wikipedia.org/wiki/Joachimites) which arose in the thirteenth century, proposing a new "age of the Holy Spirit" heralded by
+The earliest form of modern millennialism points back to the utopian views of [the Joachimites](https://en.wikipedia.org/wiki/Joachimites) which arose in the thirteenth century, proposing a new "age of the Holy Spirit" heralded by